 Seriously, though.
 I have long believed that it is the duty of every human being to express one’s self in some meaningful way.
 Once upon a time in American schools, students wrote at a much higher level on average than they do today.
 They were exposed to much more music, especially classical, and given far more chances to succeed artistically.

 Today, if young people want to learn to express themselves through music, clothing, dance, or some other outlet, they have to go about it as an extracurricular activity.
-School has become all about academics, and oddly enough, while writing is still considered a primary concern, why aren’t students writing at the same level that they once did?
+School has become all about academics.
+And, oddly enough, while writing is still considered a primary concern, why aren’t students writing at the same level that they once did?

 The problem is that it seems today’s curriculums are becoming narrower than ever.
 There is far too much standardized testing.
 Yes, you need to make sure that certain knowledge is taught and that basic skills are learned adequately.
 But today there is so much pressure for student to achieve academically, yet other countries blow America away?
 This really doesn’t make much sense, does it?

 That’s not to say that teachers are just purposely giving up.
 Teachers and educators of all sorts are being put in harder and harder situations all of the time.
 Remember, teachers are people, too.
 You think the kids get stressed out?
 Who wants to teach a room full of kids with no desire to learn?
 The schools don’t let teachers teach anymore.
 Obama says we need longer school days.
 No, we need those days to count and not waste the poor kids’ times.

 Some will argue that this is bad for the children because they’re not developing “thick skins.”
-But believe it or not, home-schooled kids usually have more free time and learn more than their public-schooled counterparts.
+Believe it or not, home-schooled kids usually have more free time and learn more than their public-schooled counterparts.
 Well, then.
 That doesn’t make a lot of sense, does it?
 Likewise, children in private school tend to perform a bit better, as well.
 But home-schooling is far more affordable.
 Charter schools are also becoming an alternative, and they usually cost parents nothing and their children get tons of one-on-one attention.

 So you know what happens?
 A lot of kids figure they won’t get to college so they drop out and grab whatever minimum wage job they can.
 A lot of them end up on welfare or Social Security.
 That’s right.
 We’re instilling a sense of hopelessness in a lot of kids.
 In other countries, if students perform, their college expenses are subsidized by the government.
 In this country, if you don’t get into scholarship funds or special academic programs, you’re on the outside looking in.
-If we invested more in getting our kids invested in their education, we’d actually save money in the long-run because we’d have more productive members of society.
+If we invested more in getting our kids invested in their education, we’d actually save money in the long-run.
+This is because we’d have more productive members of society.

 Kids aren’t learning how to self themselves very well anymore.
 Sure, some figure it out on their own through hard work and dedication to their passions.
 But some kids need a bit of a confidence boost and need a reason to excel.
-If college is now such an integral part of getting a good job, make sure the kids understand that they can’t just go to school and throw away four years with the “college experience” that these schools continue to allow perpetuating.
+If college is now such an integral part of getting a good job, make sure the kids understand that.
+They can’t just go to school and throw away four years with the “college experience” that these schools continue to allow perpetuating.
 They have to actually work hard as they have all along.

 But since most kids don’t see a point in continuing if they can’t go to college, they often drop out, some get their GED’s and just sort of float through life.
 Do some of them work their asses off and succeed?
 Sure.
 It happens more than you think it would.
 But millions of kids are getting cheated out of a chance to actually succeed and make it big in life.

-We started making progress with all of these learning methods a long time ago, and believe it or not, progress is still being made.
+We started making progress with all of these learning methods a long time ago.
+Believe it or not, progress is still being made.
 But public school kids most often don’t have these benefits, except in more affluent communities.
 It’s created a major class gap that shouldn’t exist.
 If you want to help kids in inner cities, yeah, sports programs are great and all.
 But you have to give kids hope.
 Without that hope, the only way kids will learn how to express themselves is through their frustration and hopelessness.
 That’s not what you want.

 I’ve known so many bright and clever people slip through the cracks because they knew they had no chance of getting into college.
 Some of them went and got pregnant and went on welfare.
 Some got lucky and married good people that are able to support them while they stay home with kids.
 Some got lucky and worked their asses off in retail and became managers making a modest but livable wage.